 A very simple form of continuous ring-shaped habitat is the torus; the classic design shown is the so-called Stanford Torus, which uses mirrors to illuminate the internal surface through a transparent roof.
 The original proposal for this type of colony was made in the Information age at Stanford University in the USA.
 The design called for a torus one 'mile' (1.6 kilometers) in diameter housing 10,000 people.

-In the image above, of Chih Nii habitat in orbit around Penglai, the mirror collecting the sunlight is at the top, reflecting light to a semiconical mirror in the centre of the torus.
+In the image at the bottom, of Chih Nii habitat in orbit around Penglai, the mirror collecting the sunlight is at the top, reflecting light to a semiconical mirror in the centre of the torus.
 Beneath the torus in the image is a radiator fin (introduced to cool the habitat because of the excess of collected sunlight), and two photoelectric arrays (of course the entire structure is in zero-gee except for the rotating torus itself, so has no real 'top' or 'bottom').

 Image from courtesy of NASA